renatalantos/Battleship-in-Python/README.md

  ## Validation

   The run.py file passed the PEP8 validator with 5 warning messages about trailing white spaces.
 (I could not delete these) Previously the errors mostly related to the length of the lines which I resolved by using \ Also common errors and warnings were too many blank lines and indentation.
 However, in GitPod and Heroku, this adds extra empty spaces within the lines, whereas in Idle there is no difference to the format.
+Editor: Rulers in GitPod settings to check line length.

   [Display line in Python after using \ to shorten row](https://github.com/renatalantos/Battleship-in-Python/blob/main/documents/screenshots/guessed_already.JPG)